 You can find the list of SSIS protection levels under the package properties.
 Please go to the package properties, and then under the Security tab, you can find the Protection Level property.
 It is the property that you are going to use to protect your package.
 Following is the list SSIS Package Protection Level:

 - DontSaveSensitive: This option will not save any sensitive information in the package.
-So, if a different user open the package, the sensitive information (passwords) is replaced with blank.
+So, if a different user opens the package, the confidential information (passwords) is replaced with a blank.

 - EncryptSensitiveWithUserKey: This option encrypts the sensitive information using the current user settings.
-Current user means windows user where the BIDS is running.
+The current user means windows users where the BIDS is running.

-- EncryptSensitiveWithPassword: It will encrypt the sensitive information using the password, and save that encrypted information in package.
-Password for sensitive data is provided by using the PackagePassword property
+- EncryptSensitiveWithPassword: It will encrypt the sensitive information using the password, and save that encrypted information in the package.
+Password for confidential data provided by using the PackagePassword property

 SSIS Package Protection Level Example

-In order to demonstrate the protection levels in SSIS package, we will create a OLE DB Connection Manager after changing the Protection level.
-First let me try with DontSaveSensitive.
-To create a connection, Right click on the control flow region will open the context menu.
-Please select the New Connection.. option from the menu as we shown below.
+To demonstrate the protection levels in the SSIS package, we will create an OLE DB Connection Manager after changing the Protection level.
+First, let me try with DontSaveSensitive.
+To create a connection, Right-click on the control flow region will open the context menu.
+Please select the New Connection.. option from it.

-When you select the New Connection.. option, an Add SSIS Connection Manager window form will be opened.
-Here we selected the OLE DB connection manager, and selected the new connection.
+When you select the New Connection.. option, an Add SSIS Connection Manager window form will open.
+Here we selected the OLE DB connection manager and chose the new connection.

 Click OK to close the configuration settings